Registration And Submission

 Your submission must be your own work.
 Advice from friends, teachers, and family members may be helpful but the submission must be entirely your own independent work product.

 When you write an essay or take a photograph, you own the copyright to it.
 Copyright law protects original works that are fixed in a tangible form.
 That means that the works cannot be ideas; they are things like literary works you can read, musical works you can listen to, movies that you can watch or art that you can look at and touch.

 Only the copyright owner has the right to reproduce, modify, distribute copies of and display the work unless the copyright owner has given other people permission to do the same.

 It is illegal to use copyrighted work without permission from the copyright owner, and it may be considered copyright infringement.
-In addition, any submissions with copyright violations will be disqualified.
+In addition, any submissions with copyright or potential copyright violations willas determined in the sole discretion of the Competition Sponsor may be disqualified.

 I think someone is using my copyrighted work without my permission.
 How do I report this person?